-- Office building leased by the PIC situated on corner Aramist Avenue and Corobay Avenue, Waterkloof Glen Extension 2, Gauteng. - Lease term nine years and 10 months. - Remaining term at 31 March 2020 six years and 10 months. - No option to extend, option to purchase, the lease payments are not linked to an index and no termination option.
+- Office building leased by the PIC situated on corner Aramist Avenue and Corobay Avenue, Waterkloof Glen Extension 2, Gauteng. - Lease term is nine years and ten months. - Remaining term at 31 March 2021 is five years and ten months. - No option to extend, option to purchase, the lease payments are not linked to an index and no termination option.